 - highlight the community priorities of Crowhurst and how these may be delivered through the Plan. - 4.3.2.3 The village surveys did not suggest a demand for a new single community facility and instead there appears to be a local desire to retain and improve the existing facilities around the village.
+With recent energy issues and to help with climate change mitigation, improving the sustainability and energy efficiency of these buildings is important.
 There is also need for supporting infrastructure to these assets including parking, as there are parking problems at peak use time.
 Therefore, the Parish will investigate opportunities in the central part of the village to provide additional parking to serve the church, school and village hall in order to support their future viability.
 Therefore development of existing facilities, and indeed new development, where this meets an identified need will be encouraged along with the multi-use of existing facilities.
 In short, the Parish will support the future vitality of their community facilities, including utilising CIL receipts from new development, to secure suitable upgrades to these assets. - 4.3.2.4 In order to support these facilities over the long term, policy CF1 will seek to encourage development which will secure the viability of an existing asset where this does not interfere with or compete with its principal use.